 Submit an abstract

-Online abstract submission for the IDF Virtual Congress 2021 is now open until the 31 July 2021.
+Abstract submission for the IDF Virtual Congress 2021 is now closed.

 IDF congress profile: In order to submit an abstract, a congress profile must be created, which gives access to the online abstract submission module.
 The submitting author must ensure accurate contact details are entered.
 One or more abstracts can be submitted by logging in with a congress profile.